thpa9933/BankOfParents_Dapp/README.md

 For all ya'll that borrow from your rents interest free ;)

 Child (user) contract functionality:
+- Create borrow request
 - Post how much money to be borrowed
 - Request approval from parent

 Parent (manager) contract functionality:
+- Set interest rate on borrow request
-- Aprove / reject approval
+- Aprove / reject borrow request
-- Determine interest rate
 - Deploy loan contract if approved
     - time of loan
     - interst rate (if any)